alexlekrow/python_review/examples/fastapi/README.md

 ## Running API with uvicron

-The server can be ran from the API root directory with `uvicron main:app`
+The server can be ran from the API root directory with `uvicron main:app --reload`

 ## Managing Dev Dependencies